plynch/cocktailsteward/README.md

 __"Omigod, everyone thinks I'm so sophisticated."__ -- somebody not sophisticated

-face-tweet-snap-agram this if you feel like it.
+face-tweet-pin-agram this if you feel like it.
 Or not; It's cool.